The concrete cracking article originally appeared on Bluey Technologies (archived).

 The Desired Outcome of Crack Repairs

-Article originally appeared on www.bluey.com.au and can be found here.
+Article originally appeared on www.bluey.com.au and is archived here.

-*Editor’s Note: This post was originally published in November 2014 and has been updated for accuracy and comprehensiveness.
+*Editor’s Note: This post was originally published in November 2014 and has been updated for accuracy and comprehensiveness as of April 2025.